rsongphon/Part-of-speech-tagging-NLP-Hackathon/README.md

 3. convert model to ONNX format
 4. Revert enginnering Simpletransformer library to crate full prediction pipeline that work with ONNX format.
 5. deploy a model prediction as an API(FastAPI) in ONNX format on NVIDIA Triton inference server

+Method 2: Bi-LSTM-CRF

+Framework use : Keras

+Deep learning approach using bi-directional LSTM and inferece using conditional random field. achive almost the same accuarcy as transformer but have word embedding size problem